-These impacts are not limited to the physical export of equipment or software; “deemed exports” include dissemination of technical information to foreign persons, whether it occurs within or outside the US.
+Notably to activities on campus, export controls are not limited to the physical export of equipment or software.
+"Deemed exports” include dissemination of technical information to foreign persons, whether it occurs within or outside the US.
 This may occur in the context of presentations, emails, personal conversations, site tours, or in training of foreign national research personnel.
 Penalties for violations can be severe and accrue to individual investigators as well as the University, so it is important for investigators and administrators to be aware of their responsibilities.

-In many cases, basic and applied research may be included under one or more of the exemptions or exclusions provided in the regulations.
-In some cases, it may be necessary to apply for an export license or Technical Assistance Agreement.
-Licenses and TAAs can take considerable time to develop, so PIs should contact the Office of Contracts and Grants as early as possible if you think these may be required.
+Much of the research accomplished at CU is basic and applied science and thus not subject to export controls.
+However, the university is growing its portfolio of restricted research, and the federal laws on the topic are changing rapidly.
+In some cases, it may be necessary to apply for an export license, or to create a Technical Assistance Agreement, to identify, seek approval, and limit the scope of a foreign engagement.
+Licenses and TAAs can take considerable time to develop, so PIs should contact the Office of Export Controls as early as possible if you think these may be required.

-The empowered official for the Boulder campus at the moment isprimary contact for more information about export control regulations:
+The empowered official for the Boulder campus at the moment is the primary contact for more information about export control regulations: